galandekranti87/Celegans/README.md

 #### Calculate per base coverage with bedtools,index the new bam file-samtools index sorted_mapped.bam
 bedtools genomecov -ibam sorted_mapped.bam > coverage.out

+# I ran into this issue
+I couldent analyze another sample because while trimming, programme was getting disconnected from server.
+I tried 4-5 times, every time it was getting disconnected after running around 3 hours.
+I also tried Wildtype N2 strain just to compare with pde1 ko strain but while trimmimg again it was getting disconnected.
+I tried screen command and to reattach screen -r command but is also didnt work.

 ## Fastqc report

 ## For Sample_1 Figure.1